manuel12/fluent-css/README.md

 ## What's included in the library

-The library includes 2 CSS files: _custom-styles.css_ and _color-styles.css_.
+The library consists of 1 CSS file: _custom-library.min.css_

-The _custom-styles.css_ includes element stylings that will apply inmediatly as soon as library is imported and further classes that you can use to style elements:
+The _custom-library.min.css_ file includes boilerplate stylings that will apply inmediatly as soon as library is imported; it also contains some custom element styles like 'main container' or 'basic container' that serve as building block for your application; further utility classes regarding margin, padding, width and height; and colors classes used style text, background and border colors:

-### Custom Styles
+### Some custom element styles:

+- Main container
-- Elements styles
+- Basic container
-- Custom container
+- Depth container
 - Heading with depth
 - Heading with round corners
 - Submit button
-- Social buttons
+- Icon buttons

+### Some general style utilities

+- Display styles
+- Margin styles
+- Padding styles
+- Width styles
-- Sound buttons
+- Height styles
 - Text styles
 - Font-size styles
-- Width styles

-The _color-styles.css_ includes colors you can use to style elements:

 ### Custom Colors